FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

-\textbf{Splitting the DNN}: When splitting $M$, the Pre-processor only selects sequential neural network layer connections as split points and does not cut off the branch network.
-In selecting the split point, the trade-off between device training time $t^{train}$ and activation transfer time $t^{transfer}$ must be considered. $M$ is profiled by the Pre-processor to obtain the floating operations $O_l$ and the output sizes of each layer $\{S_l, l\in [L]\}$, where $L$ is the layer number of $M$.
-Then $t^{train}$ and $t^{transfer}$ with split point $l$ for device $k$ are estimated by Equation~\ref{eq:train_time} and Equation~\ref{eq:transfer_time}.
+When splitting $M$, the Pre-processor selects sequential neural network layer connections as split points and does not cut off the branch network.
+In selecting the split point, the trade-off between device training time $t^{train}$ and activation transfer time $t^{transfer}$ are considered. $M$ is profiled by the Pre-processor to obtain the floating operations $O_l$ and the output sizes of each layer $\{S_l, l\in [L]\}$, where $L$ is the layer number of $M$.
+Then $t^{train}$ and $t^{transfer}$ with split point $l$ for device $k$ are estimated by Equation~\ref{eq:time} and Equation~\ref{eq:transfer_time}, respectively.

-The selection of the split point $l$ is formulated as the following optimization problem:
+The selection of the split point $l$ is formulated as follows: